Henrique Alvim Corrêa: Early life and education

 Henrique Alvim Corrêa was born in Rio de Janeiro, Brazil, on 30 January 1876, the son of a prominent lawyer who died prematurely in 1883 and of the Baroness de Oliveira Castro.
-He went to live in Europe in 1892 at the age of sixteen, shortly after the proclamation of the Republic in Brazil, taken by his stepfather, José Mendes de Oliveira Castro, the royalist Baron of Oliveira Castro.
+He went to live in Europe in 1892 at the age of sixteen, shortly after the proclamation of the Republic in Brazil, taken in by his stepfather, José Mendes de Oliveira Castro, the royalist Baron of Oliveira Castro.

 He first arrived in Lisbon in 1892 and then in Paris in 1894 to study art under the painter Édouard Detaille.
 The following year, he attended the studio of Jean Jacques Brunet and participated for the first time in the Paris Salon.
 In 1897, the year of his stepfather's death, he began a series of studies for the execution of a large circular panorama entitled Cerco à Cidade de Paris (Siege of the City of Paris, a reference to the Paris Commune).